openwisp/openwisp-utils/docs/developer/qa-checks.rst

 to be created.

-It accepts an optional ``--migration-module`` flag indicating the django app name that should be passed to ``./manage.py makemigrations``, eg:
+It accepts an optional ``--migration-module`` flag indicating the django app name that should be passed to ``./manage.py makemigrations``, e.g.:
 ``./manage.py makemigrations $MIGRATION_MODULE``.

 .. _utils_checkrst: